sicktastic/machine-learning/READEME.md

 #Machine Learning

-Using sci-kit pythong and R to compare the differences.
+Using sci-kit python and R to compare the differences.

+Supervised Learning
+Unsupervised Learning
+Reinforcement Learning